chainguard-dev/edu/content/chainguard/chainguard-images/reference/envoy/image_specs.md

 images: []
 menu:
   docs:
-    parent: "envoy"
+    parent: "Envoy"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all available variants of the Chainguard **envoy** Image.
+This page shows detailed information about all available variants of the Chainguard **Envoy** Image.

 ## Variants Compared
 The **envoy** Chainguard Image currently has one public variant: